One of the best things you can do to keep your buddy in peak dog health is to make time for regular check-ups.

 Ticks, fleas and worms

-All of these critters loiter in your pup’s environment and it would be nothing short of a miracle if they didn’t pick up one or two in their lifetime.
-Ticks can cause Lyme disease while slugs and snails can cause lungworm – both in themselves very unpleasant diseases, but also both preventable using over the counter drops and sprays.
-Ticks can be taken out with a tick twister, which is a specialised yet affordable tweezer you can buy from the vet.
-Remember that you need to treat for ticks all year round, and many products will need to be used monthly to work effectively.
+For example, ticks - which can cause Lyme disease - can be taken out with a tick twister, which is a specialised yet affordable tweezer.
+Remember that you need to treat for ticks all year round, and many products need to be used monthly to work effectively.

 One of the biggest dog health problems to hit in recent years is simply that many are getting too fat!
 Whether it’s a soft-hearted owner passing down bits of chicken from the dinner table or a greedy monster in the pack who is snaffling his companions’ food as well as his own, owners have to be on guard to make sure their pet is eating only its fair share.